-At a recent photo shoot, when I pulled out this old method of cooking chicken in a cooking bag, someone at the shoot asked me, “Is this healthy?
+At a recent photoshoot, when I pulled out this old method of cooking chicken in a cooking bag, someone at the shoot asked me, “Is this healthy?
 Cooking in a bag?”

-Firstly, the reason why I love cooking chicken and potatoes in a bag is because everyone (at least those that like chicken on the bone) loves the texture of the chicken and potatoes that result from this method.
+Firstly, the reason why I love cooking chicken and potatoes in a bag is that everyone (at least those that like chicken on the bone) loves the texture of the chicken and potatoes that result from this method.
 The chicken is soft (and crispy on top) and the potatoes are soft like butter.
 I feel it’s a foolproof method of cooking a pan of chicken and potatoes.
 I can also keep it on a lower temperature for hours until we’re ready to eat and it’s still as fresh and moist as it was after the initial cooking.
 No dry chicken or potatoes.

 Oven bags or as some call it roasting bags are typically made of food-grade polyester or nylon.
 They are generally BPA-free, phthalate-free, and approved by the FDA for cooking.

 Oven bags won’t melt or catch on fire, they keep the food moist as it cooks its own juice and you end up with easy cleanup.
-Just read the instructions on the box to see how high of a temperature you can use it for and always place the bag into a pan before placing in the oven.
+Just read the instructions on the box to see how high of a temperature you can use it for and always place the bag into a pan before placing it in the oven.